 It's been a long journey since then, fraught with elation, victory, peril, disappointment, deaths in the family, and a great deal of satisfaction.

 AND NINE TITLES HAVE BEEN PUBLISHED AS BEAUTIFUL TRADE PAPERBACKS!
 See each title below for the links.

 New books and stories are in the works.
-And now I've got a Patreon Page so you, as a patron, can help me as a freelance writer..
+And now I've got a Patreon Page so you, as a patron, can assist me as a freelance writer..